Transport of Saint Helena, Ascension and Tristan da Cunha: Shipping

 Ascension has a feeder in the island's capital Georgetown.
 The port was modernized in 2011 with a new crane, among other things.

 Air traffic

 With Wideawake Airfield, Ascension has had an airport since 1943.
 It is primarily used for military purposes, but is also served by monthly scheduled services from Saint Helena.

+Previously civilian passengers were permitted on flights to and from RAF Brize Norton in England.

 Tristan da Cunha

 Road traffic

 Tristan da Cunha has a road network of 20 km, half of which is paved or half unpaved.
 The island has probably the smallest public bus network in the world.
 The fleet of minibuses is available to pensioners free of charge.

 Shipping

 The shipping traffic is of outstanding importance for Tristan da Cunha, which has no airfield.
 All goods and travellers can only reach the island by sea.
 Tristan da Cunha is approached irregularly from Cape Town by MFV Edinburgh, M/V Baltic Trader, and S. A. Agulhas II.

 Tristan da Cunha has with the Calshot Harbour a port in Edinburgh of the Seven Seas.
 The port was comprehensively renovated at the beginning of 2017.
 It is 2 meters deep and takes only smaller boats.
 All larger ships have to stay offshore and both passengers and cargo have to be transferred to small boats.